targetteal/o2-en/en_US/3.0/meta-agreements.md

 ### <span id="meeting-format">4.2 Meeting Format</span>

 [Circle Meetings](#circle-meetings) should start with a check-in round, where one at a time, each participant shares how one is coming to the meeting.
 The [Facilitator](#facilitator) then fills the meeting with one or more of the 5 [Modes](#circle-meetings), according to the time available and the needs of the [Circle](#circles).
 The [Facilitator](#facilitator) must declare the name, goal, and clarify the rules of each [Mode](#circle-meetings) before starting it.
-The [Circle Meetings](#circle-meetings) end with a closing round, where one at a time, each participant shares a final reflection about the meeting.
+[Circle Meetings](#circle-meetings) end with a closing round, where one at a time, each participant shares a final reflection about the meeting.

 #### <span id="tension-list">4.2.1 Tension List</span>